 Even if you already know the answers, take a look?
 Are there other stories I should have included in the allotted word count?
 We all want readers to fall in love with what native trees can do.Continue reading “How Your Tree Helps Wildlife in Winter”

 Alas, Folklore doesn’t say *how* to slice the seeds, which can be tricky.

 - Fork = mild

-Spoon = snow
+- Spoon = snow

-Knife = “cutting” cold
+- Knife = “cutting” cold

 The method is as accurate as Woolly-bear caterpillar predictions, which is to say, not at all.

 Every morning, I resist the temptation to pluck a fig from a sidewalk tree.
 I walk before dawn, but the plump silhouette is clear against the brightening sky.

 I’ve watched this fig grow from the size of a chocolate chip to the size of a . . . fig. There are dozens on offer: stem-down, bottoms-up candy for strangers.
 But I keep walking.
 Someone might be looking out a window.Continue reading “Forbidden Fruit (the Sidewalk Fig story)”